timlaroche/BBC-Tech-Interview-TimLaRoche/README.md

 # BBC Tech Interview - Front End Articles Website by Tim La Roche

 Articles website written for the BBC Software Engineering technical interview by Tim La Roche.
+I wish to be considered for all 3 possible teams (Web, Backend and Apps).
+My preference is for the Web with Backend.

 ## Intro and Overview
 In this repo I present my web app for evaluation with regard to the Software Engineering placement role at the BBC.
 [You can visit the website here.](https://timlaroche.github.io/BBC-Tech-Interview-TimLaRoche/)